Learning Git

 3. Creating a Repository

-Choose a folder and run:
+Select a folder and execute the command:

 1